nib-edit/nib/packages/docs/examples/FullFeatured/Readme.md

-Editor with all options enabled.
+Editor with all top toolbar options enabled.

 ```js
 <FullFeatured />